nuthanc/react/translate/README.md

 * Only export is for named export

 ### Rendering the Language Store
-* In App.js, import LanguageStore
+* In App.js, import LanguageStore and remove unnecessary items

+### Connecting the Selector to the Store
+* In LanguageSelector, import LanguageContext and console log this.context to check the state and callback being sent